adrazen/cs140e-final-project/labs/1-gpio/README.md

 course](../../guides/GPIO.md) in the guides directory, and understand the examples.
 This document does a good job of jumpstarting the work you'll do today.

-In short, by the end of this lab, you'll have written code to toggle a given GPIO pin on your pi between input/output, and on(high)/off(low).
+By the end of this lab, you'll have written code to toggle a given GPIO pin on your pi between input/output, and on(high)/off(low).
+Future labs will then be able to rely on these functions you've written to do more exciting things!

 ##### Sign off